-Students and employees must produce proper Waldorf identification to Security when asked and are required to cooperate with the requests of Security.

-Residents, who have immediate need of assistance with emergency, safety or security issues, should contact Security, their RA (Resident Assistant) or AC (Residence Hall Area Coordinator).
+Students and employees must produce proper Waldorf identification to Security when asked and are required to cooperate with the requests of Security and hall staff.
+Residents, who have immediate need of assistance with emergency, safety, or security issues, should contact Security, their RA (Resident Assistant) or AC (Residence Hall Area Coordinator).
 If Forest City police are needed, please call 911 immediately.

 Security/local police and our residence hall staff enjoy a good working relationship.
-Each calls upon the other for assistance where needed in matters involving the campus or its people.
+Each call upon the other for assistance where needed in matters involving the campus or its people.
 If residence hall staff is unable to handle a situation, they ask for assistance from the Forest City Police Department.
-If the Police Department has concerns about such things as parking in the University or a potential crowd control situation, it may contact residence hall staff or Security.
-Major crimes such as rape, murder, aggravated assault, robbery, and auto theft should always be reported to the local police.
-Joint investigative efforts by the University and the city police are used to solve any serious crimes on campus.
+If the Police Department has concerns about such things as parking in the University or a potential crowd control situation or violent situation, it may contact residence hall staff or Security.
+Major crimes such as rape, murder, aggravated assault, robbery, threats, and auto theft should always be reported to the local police.
+Joint investigative efforts by the University and the city police are used to solve crimes on and off campus involving students.